This is an example how to use Event Delegation instead of event handling to avoid having to

 These 13 lines of code use the Yahoo!
 User Interface library, but it could be as easily done without it.

-- Line 1 fires off an anonymous function when the element with the ID
+• Line 1 fires off an anonymous function when the element with the ID nav becomes available.

-event target- which is the element that was clicked on. - Line 6 gets all the elements with the name
+• Line 6 gets all the elements with the name ul inside this element.

 The HTML necessary is pretty straight forward: